Is Anybody Safe from AI in the Workplace?

 “It might sound impressive that you made 10,000 sales last month, or achieved a 300% sales growth in just one year, but can you demonstrate it?
 If you’re making claims like this, you’ll have to offer the platform a complete list of your sales and show your working.”
 Source: John Auckland on Kent Business Radio.

-This is corroborated by Chris Forbes, co-founder of The Cheeky Panda, a brand of tissues and related products made from sustainable bamboo, not paper (which is essentially from trees).
+The close attention paid to Due Diligence is corroborated by Chris Forbes, co-founder of The Cheeky Panda.
+The Cheeky Panda is a brand of tissues and related products made from sustainable bamboo, not paper (which is essentially from trees).
 “Entrepreneurs should keep in mind that due diligence is probably the most arduous part of the [crowdfunding] process.
 You’ll need appropriate evidence for every claim you intend to make in the pitch.”
 Source: Republic Europe (formerly Seedrs) case study.

 Good crowdfunding is good marketing